-576km (358 miles) SW of Paris; 42km (26 miles) NE of Geneva
+576km (357 miles) SW of Paris; 42km (26 miles) NE of Geneva

-The major excursion from Evian is a boat trip on Lake Geneva offered by the Compagnie Générale de Navigation (CGN), a Swiss outfit whose agent is in Evian.
+Crescent-shaped Lake Geneva (Lac Léman) is the largest lake in central Europe.
+Covering about 362 sq. km (141 sq. miles), the lake is formed by the Rhône River and is noted for its exceptional blue color.
+As such, the major excursion from Évian is a boat trip on the lake offered by the Compagnie Générale de Navigation (CGN; www.cgn.ch), a Swiss outfit whose agent is in Évian.
 Call the port office directly at tel.
 04-50-70-73-20.
-Contact the company or head for the Office de Tourisme for prices and hours.
-If you want to see it all, you can tour both the Haut-Lac and the Grand-Lac.
-The most popular trip is the crossing from Evian to Ouchy-Lausanne, Switzerland (the port for Lausanne), on the north side.
+A round-trip ticket from Évian to Lausanne in Switzerland costs 34€, 17€ for children 6 to 16.
+Contact the company or head for the Office de Tourisme for other prices and hours.
+If you want to see it all, you can tour both Haut-Lac and Grand-Lac.
+The most popular trip is the crossing from Évian to Lausanne-Ouchy, Switzerland (the port for Lausanne), on the north side.